Sleep Lab Review

 The Fisher & Paykel Forma Full Face Mask – our Editor’s Pick – is a standout product for several reasons.
 The mask is designed with a resilient silicone seal to prevent air from leaking during the night.
 It is also cushioned with Flexi-Foam, a material that provides comfortable contouring regardless of the wearer’s head size.

 The Forma Full Face Mask also benefits sleep partners thanks to a built-in air diffuser, which prevents air from blowing onto other areas of the bed.
 The mask’s headgear includes a chinstrap for added jaw support and optimal breathing throughout the night.
+In any case of neck discomfort, this neckrelax will be of great help.

 Designs and Features of CPAP Full Face Masks and CPAP Machines